francoisledroff/chezlesbarbus/BigTalk.en.md

 `slide-23` Classification
 ---

-`RPE` Et dis Tes données peuvent-elles être considérés comme confidentielles ?

-`FLD` contrairement à un app store, un site d'ecommerce ou un backend uber, je ne stocke aucun moyen de paiement, je ne risque donc pas les voir fuiter vers le dark web.

-`RPE` ok cool

-`FLD` Mais on prévois un beau mashup de données, c'est un "employee productivity tool", à travers mon app vont transiter des données que je ne voudrait pas voir fuiter, comme

-* l'adresse, le numero telephone des employés
-* les salaires
+`FLD` Well, let's talk about data.
+Here, no business, no backend uber, no wire transfer - basically no fund to get hacked to the dark web

+`RPE` Always nice to have

+`FLD` But a nice data mash up, typical "employee productivity tool", such as

+* employee address, phonee number
+* salaries, financial package
-* des infos sur les deals en cours
+* current deals and opportunities

 ping pong

-* PII
+* PII - bound by law to keep private - especially here in Germany
-* super sensible confidentiel
+* super sensible - on top of being confidential of course
-* deals internal mais restriced
+* internal and restriced

-`FLD` Yes, on a donc plutot intérêt à faire du bon boulot.

-`RPE` Ce qui veut dire, qu'il va falloir chiffrer la majorité du flux et de la persistence de ces données de bout en bout, car pour assurer la conidentialité, y'a peu que ça. qu'est ce que tu as prévu pour mettre ça en place ?
+`FLD` OK, so we need to keep this secure

+`RPE` Which means encrypting all data that go through the system, from one end to an other.

 `slide-24` Chiffrer le front
 -------